Skip to content

 The State Board of Elections has oversight of the conduct of elections at polling places and that office should be contacted if you have any specific questions as to what campaigning is allowed.

 You can request the assistance of a bipartisan pair of poll workers.
 Federal and state laws allow voters who are blind, disabled, or unable to read or write to bring a person of their choice into the voting booth.
 An affidavit must be completed by the person providing assistance.
+The person assisting cannot be your employer, agent of your employer or officer or agent of your union.

 All the information on a voter registration form is public record except your RI driver’s license and Social Security numbers.